What Is Marketing Mix And The 4 Ps of Marketing

 Product

-Benefits Of Reading Real Estate Blogs A product refers to any item that intends to satisfy the needs and wants of a target customer.
+A product refers to any item that intends to satisfy the needs and wants of a target customer.
 It can be a tangible good, such as a clothing item or piece of software, or intangible, like a service or experience (think legal services or a cruise).

 Marketers must always have a clear concept of what their products stand for, and what differentiates them from the competition before they can be marketed successfully.
 Today, the internet can be considered either the medium for purchase, via e-commerce, or the product itself, such as a social media service.
 Because of this, it’s vital that marketers fully understand the product they are selling, how it meets the needs of their target customer, and what makes their product stand above the competition.